pblabs/zen/README.markdown

 # Triadic subscriptions

-The Book Clean Code (http://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882) states (@ chapter #3):
+The Book Clean Code (http://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882) states (on chapter #3):

 	The ideal number of arguments for a function is zero (niladic).
 	Next comes one (monadic), followed closely by two (dyadic).